greenelab/BioBombe/2.sequential-compression/README.md

-# Ensemble Z Analysis
+# Sequential Compression Analysis

 **Gregory Way, 2018**

 Gene expression data compression reveals coordinated gene expression modules that describe important biology.

-In the following analysis, we apply five compression algorithms to serially compress three gene expression datasets across various bottleneck dimensionalities.
+In the following analysis, we apply five compression algorithms to sequentially compress three gene expression datasets across various bottleneck dimensions (_k_).
-We save the population of all models, for each algorithm, across z for downstream analyses.
+We save the population of all models, for each algorithm, across _k_ for downstream analyses.

 ## Algorithms